nologic/blog/_posts/2017-03-19-travel-safe.md

 bin  boot  config  dev  etc  firmware  lib  mnt  proc  sys  update.sh  var
 ```

 We get lots more fun things to play with.
-That `update.sh` file and the `firmware` directory are the first targets - I'm going to look into `firmware` first.
+That `update.sh` file and the `firmware` directory are the first targets - specifically, `firmware` looks most interesting.
 So, let's keep unwrapping this package!

 ```
 mike@ubuntu:~/upfs.mount$ file firmware/*